 *Photo Credit: Jessica Cook

-Chatting with their staff who joined us for this feast, I got a great feel for just how awesome Peek n Peak Resort is.
+Chatting with staff at the restaurant and resort who joined us for this feast, I got a great feel for just how special Peek n Peak Resort is.
 The people are just so nice (a common theme throughout the trip) and they don't overstate what they have but rather let it speak for itself.
 They seem to know that the skiing there is what it is and that it's all about the totality of the experience that they create.

 Too be continued...